 The ideal circumstance for a Japanese boxwood (Buxus microphylla) is dappled sunlight or a part sun location.
-In general, morning sun is preferred to harsh afternoon sunshine.
+In general, the morning sun is preferred to the harsh afternoon sunshine.
 This is particularly true in places where the afternoon sun is quite hot.
 It is possible to grow Japanese Boxwood in full shade, but it will grow much more slowly because of the lack of light.
 Japanese Boxwood shrubs make excellent low hedges and foundation plantings.

 The spacing of Japanese Boxwood plants depends on the desired final size of the shrub(s).
 Shrubs planted as a single specimen can grow 3 feet wide (1 m) and over 3 feet (1 m) tall over the course of several decades.
 These slow-growing shrubs are small at first but do expand into dense, larger rounded balls over time.

 Japanese boxwood plants are often planted spaced out in a line to form a hedge.
 Before deciding on spacing, the final dimensions of the hedge should be defined in the garden space.

 For a medium-tall & wide hedge (about 3′ or 1 m tall), Japanese Boxwood plants can be planted 2′-4′ apart.
 At 3′ apart, the small plants will have spaces between them for years but have room to grow and thrive as full-size plants later on.
 Measure spacing distances from the center of one tree’s central trunk/stem to the center of its neighbor’s stem/trunk.

 For a low-growing hedge, perhaps 1′ to 2′ tall, Japanese Boxwood plants should be spaced closer together.
 Japanese Boxwood spacing in low hedges is generally 12″ to 24″.
 Don’t expect a boxwood shrub to grow much wider than it is tall, as these are naturally spherical plants.